 12.03.2026

-A recent study reveals that more than 90% of gamers consider interacting with AI-driven non-player characters (NPCs) to be "enjoyable and rewarding"
+Recent studies indicate that more than 90% of gamers consider interacting with AI-driven non-playable characters to be "enjoyable and rewarding"

 Image credit: Meaning Machine

-A study by the University of Bristol along with Meaning Machine reveals that gamers appreciate engaging with AI-driven non-player characters in video games.
-The research involved 68 participants—31 men, 31 women, and seven non-binary individuals—who played the murder mystery game Dead Meat, which involves questioning suspects.
-The findings showed that 95% of participants enjoyed the experience, and 97% found it rewarding.
+A collaborative study by the University of Bristol and Meaning Machine reveals that gamers have a fondness for engaging with AI-driven non-playable characters (NPCs).
+The study engaged 68 participants, consisting of 31 males, 31 females, and seven non-binary individuals, who played the murder mystery game Dead Meat.
+In this game, players interrogated suspects, and results showed that 95% of these participants appreciated the experience, while 97% found it rewarding.

 gamesindustry.biz